What is Toxicology?

 Types of Toxicologists:

-A few examples of careers in the field of toxicology include:
+A few examples of science careers in the field of toxicology include:

 - Clinical Toxicologists: diagnose and treat patients with diseases caused by toxic chemical substances